ROBOTIS-GIT/emanual/_includes/en/platform/turtlebot3/home_service_challenge_noetic.md

 `Remote PC`

 - ROS 1 Noetic installed Laptop or desktop PC.
-- This instruction is based on Gazebo simulation, but can be ported to the actual robot later.
+- This instruction is based on Gazebo simulation.

 #### [Remote PC Setup](#remote-pc-setup)